 Then as Christmas 2011 approached I started to look at games with a new interest.
 I got Elder Sign and Key Harvest that year and suddenly all my pent up gaming enthusiasm seemed to well-up in me and spill over.
 I started poking around and researching other games I might want to buy and that is how I found BGG.
 Since then nothing has been the same.
 I became determined to make 2012, my "Year of the Game" and I did.

-The last three years have been great, and the momentum keeps going.
-Here's to another great year of gaming in 2015!
+The last four years have been great, and the momentum keeps going.
+Here's to another great year of gaming in 2016!